 - details of any services you have received from us;

 - information about any complaints and enquiries you make to us;

 - information from research, surveys, and marketing activities;

-- information we receive from other sources, such as publicly available information, information provided by your employer, or your employees, or our clients, or information from a member firm of Allinial Global. mgr is a member of Allinial Global, an association of legally independent accounting and consulting firms with offices in North America and throughout the world.
+- information we receive from other sources, such as publicly available information, information provided by your employer, or your employees, or our clients, or information from a member firm of ETL Global. mgr is a member of ETL Global, an integrated global advisory network combining tax, legal, audit, accounting and business consulting services.

 We may process your personal data: